gramener/gramex/gramex/guide/config/README.md

 `$PATH` is set to `/site/path`.
 Its value is based on the previously defined `$URLROOT`.

+Variables can be of any type.
+For example:

+    variables:
+      NUMBER: 10
+      BOOLEAN: false

+They are substituted as-is if the variable is used directly.
+If it's part of a string substitution, then it is converted into a string.
+For example:

+    number: $NUMBER             # This is the int 10
+    number: /$NUMBER            # This is the string "/10"
+    mix: a-${BOOLEAN}-b       # This is the string "a-False-b"

 ### Computed variables

 Variables can also be computed.
 For example, this runs `utils.get_root` to